 CRM helps marketers create and track campaigns that deliver relevant information to new leads and current customers.
 A CRM system typically provides tools, such as customizable email templates, that help automate campaign generation.
 Some CRMs provide the ability to segment customers based on their preferences and previous buying behavior, so you can create targeted campaigns.
 For example, you could search for people who have bought a specific product and target them with an email campaign offering discounts for useful add-on items.

-For many companies, sales force automation (SFA) is the most pressing reason for implementing a CRM, and it provides the biggest immediate payback.
+For many companies, SFA is the most pressing reason for implementing a CRM, and it provides the biggest immediate payback.
 The CRM tracks opportunities at every step of the pipeline, from lead to quote to completed sale, and records customer interactions at each stage.
-It helps sales specialists capitalize on opportunities, organize their time via reminders about meetings and upcoming tasks and monitor progress toward sales quotas.
-Especially when integrated with an ERP system, the CRM can help sales representatives gain a fuller picture of each customer by examining their previous orders, whether they pay promptly and any service issues.
+It helps sales specialists capitalize on opportunities, organize their time via reminders about meetings and upcoming tasks, and monitor progress toward sales quotas.
+Especially when integrated with an ERP system, the CRM can help sales representatives gain a fuller picture of each customer by examining their previous orders, whether they pay promptly, and any service issues.

 An additional problem is that other groups within the business may not have visibility into customers’ purchases on those platforms.
 Because people may buy and interact via multiple channels, including ecommerce, phone, and in store, a lack of visibility into ecommerce sales can prevent companies from gaining a full understanding of customer activity.